Disciplinary Procedure Solicitors for Employers

 As an employer, there may come a point when you need to take disciplinary action against an employee.
 This can be for minor issues, such as occasional lateness, or it might be for more serious offences, such as workplace harassment or intimidation, unauthorised absence or gross misconduct.

 It’s good practice, as an employer, to have a set disciplinary procedure in place.
-If an employee is not performing as expected, a clear procedure ensures appropriate action is taken.
+If an employee is not performing as expected, a clear and consistent procedure ensures appropriate action is taken.
 Both the employee and employer are therefore clear on the process for a disciplinary procedure from the outset.

-If your employee believes that you haven’t followed correct employment procedures or that they’ve been treated unfairly, they may threaten to take you to an Employment Tribunal.
+If your employee believes that you haven’t followed correct employment procedures or that they’ve been treated unfairly, they may threaten to take you to an employment tribunal.
 If you are found to have acted improperly, you could have to pay compensation and suffer serious damage to your reputation.

 Barcan+Kirby’s employment solicitors can provide professional advice, tailored to your business.
 We can help resolve disciplinary issues as quickly and stress-free as possible.